sandstorm/boxen-sshuserconfig/README.md

 Manifests
 ---------

-* init.pp : us it like "includ sshuserconfig" to setup you .ssh folder correctly.
+* init.pp : used by "include sshuserconfig", sets up .ssh/config.d folder correctly (for executing user)
 * host.pp : use this to generate a new entry

 Hints
 ---------
-After your first run, your old config gets backuped to config.old and copied as an "alias" to config.d/config_old You should remove that old config when you have done using sshuserconfig to maintain your entrys one by one
+The local .ssh/config is overridden,
+	so make sure that to port its full content to your boxen config BEFORE executing boxen.
+A local copy of .ssh/config might suffice as well.

+The feature to generate .ssh/config files for users other than the executing user has not been tested sufficiently yet.

+Feel free to improve this solution.

 ToDo
 ---------
-- [x] make first-run convinient (backup old config, use old config)
-- [ ] Important: get sshuserconfig::generate to work ( as a notify or manuelly)
-- [ ] remove the OSX requirement and make it Linux compatible ( bascically just abstract the default user folder - thats it)
+* remove the OSX requirement and make it Linux compatible ( bascically just abstract the default user folder - thats it)
-- [ ] more docs
+* more docs